-- 1. Reduce highly processed foods, sugary drinks, snacks and takeaways and instead try to cook fresh whole foods that are much more nutritious. - 2.
-Cut out sugary snacks biscuits, cakes, sweets, pizza and sugary drinks and juices.
+- 1. Reduce highly processed foods, sugary drinks, snacks and takeaways and instead try to cook fresh whole foods that are much more nutritious. - Cut out sugary snacks biscuits, cakes, sweets, pizza and sugary drinks and juices.
 These cause sugar 'spikes' and then 'crashes' that leave you craving more.
+Try nuts or Greek yogurt with a handful of berries.

-- 3. Eat healthy proteins non-processed meat, chicken, fish (especially oily fish such as mackerel, sardines and salmon), eggs, nuts and yogurt are tasty and keep you fuller than carbohydrate foods. - 4.
-Try replacing half of your pasta / rice / potatoes with green leafy veg such as broccoli, okra, peas or spinach to start with, the increase in fibre will give you much steadier energy levels. - 5.
+3. Eat healthy proteins - non-processed meat, chicken, fish (especially oily fish such as mackerel, sardines and salmon), eggs, nuts and yogurt are tasty and keep you fuller than carbohydrate foods.

+- 4. Try filling half of your plate with green leafy veg such as broccoli, okra, peas or spinach to start with, the increase in fibre will give you much steadier energy levels.
+Be creative you could have 1 quarter salad and 1 quarter vegetable curry! - 5.
 Be careful with fruit, although it contains vitamins it is also high in sugar (particularly tropical fruits).
-Be sure to have 1 portion at a time and try not to have more than 2-3 portions per day.
+Be sure to have 1 portion at a time (1 portion = 1 handful or 1 piece) and try not to have more than 2-3 portions per day.